 Neglect: the persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child’s basic emotional needs.

-Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside the school or college.
-All staff, but especially the DSL and DDSLs will be considering the context within which such incidents and/or behaviours occur.
+Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
+All staff, but especially the DSL and DDSLs will be considering whether children are at risk of abuse or exploitation in situations outside their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.
 This is known as Contextual Safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child’s life that are a threat to their safety and/or welfare.

 In addition to these types of abuse and neglect, members of staff will also be alert to following specific safeguarding issues: